-Another benefit is without a hammer, and you are less likely to snag on the draw, especially from concealment.
-Striker fired guns are also much more straightforward than hammer-fired guns.
+Another benefit is without a hammer, you are less likely to snag on the draw, especially from concealment.
+Striker-fired guns are also much more straightforward than hammer-fired guns.
 Putting a Glock together versus a CZ makes that readily apparent.
-A more straightforward gun means its more likely you can make upgrades or repairs at home.
+A more straightforward gun means it’s more likely you can make upgrades or repairs at home.
 As someone who’s swapped both a Glock and CZ trigger, I can say the Glock takes about a quarter of the time.

 The only real downside is the lack of DA/SA or DAO guns if you prefer that trigger system.
 A hammer does allow you to restrike a round if it fails to ignite, but with high-quality ammo, that isn’t that big of an advantage.
 Striker guns are the future for now, and I doubt we’ll see a big move back to hammer-fired guns.
 Might as well learn to love them, and this is coming from a hammer-fired fella.